CiscoDevNet/AppD-Cloud-Kickstart/workshops/gcp/gke-monitoring-lab/lab-exercise-01.md

 gcloud container clusters list --filter="name:${gcp_gke_cluster_name}" --format="value(location)"
 ```

-After you run the command, take note of your **GKE Cluster name** and '**Compute Zone (location)**':
+After you run the command, take note of your **GKE cluster name** and '**Compute Zone (location)**':

 ![GKE Cluster Name and Zone](./images/gcp-gke-monitoring-lab-03.png)

 <br>

-Finally, update the local kubeconfig file with appropriate credentials and endpoint information for your GKE Cluster.
+Finally, update the local kubeconfig file with appropriate credentials and endpoint information for your GKE cluster.
 By default,
 the credentials are written to `$HOME/.kube/config`.
 You can provide an alternate path by setting the `KUBECONFIG` environment variable.

-Fetch the credentials for your GKE Cluster, making sure to update the zone with the location returned from the previous step.
+Fetch the credentials for your GKE cluster, making sure to update the zone with the location returned from the previous step.

 Then, validate the configuration by displaying a list of cluster services: